The Best of Everything

 The list of stars is quite impressive; see cast list above.
 The best ones are Ida Lupino and Joan Crawford who both have amusing scenes with Clark.
 Sydney Greenstreet and Peter Lorre have a funny moment where they scare an overly exuberant soldier who has been dancing with Patty Andrews and Jack Benny does one of his silly violin routines.
 Full review.

 If you've seen Hollywood Canteen and would like to share your review here, please e-mail me.
-Include a photo or avatar of yourself, a star-rating (with 5 stars the best), as well as your favorite lines from the film.
+Include a photo or avatar of yourself, a star-rating (with 5 stars the best), plus any of your favorite lines from the film.

 In late June 1943, Joan left MGM after 18 years.
 Two days later, she was put on the Warners payroll with a 6-year contract for a 3-picture, $500,000 deal.
 (Joan would stay under contract at Warners until 1952.)